DasserBasyouni/MyPrivateSourceApps/README.md

 -  [x]  All Projects are using AndroidX implementation.
 -  [x]  All Projects are written with the standards of high-quality code.
+-  [x]  All Projects are awar of Android lifecycle.

 ---
 ## Alexandria - The City Next Door